 ISTP personalities are brilliant in areas that combine creativity, freedom and practicality.
 They tend to be great engineers and troubleshooters, but these strengths stem from their practical experience and vision rather than scientific theories.
 ISTPs may get bored very quickly while studying, especially if they do not really see a way to apply that knowledge in practice.
 Consequently, this often leads to difficulties in the academic environment, even though ISTPs can do quite well in areas that require hands-on approach.
 ISTPs always soak in lots of facts from the outside word (especially when they can experience something first-hand) and this makes practical activities much easier for them.

 I wanted to live the life, a different life.
 I didn’t want to go to the same place every day and see the same people and do the same job.
 I wanted interesting challenges.

 Fairness and equality are two other ideas that are very important to ISTP personalities.
 ISTPs would rather bend or break the rules of the existing system rather than fail to meet their own personal standards when it comes to these things.
 Consequently, you will never see an ISTP in an environment where their personal rules are likely to be violated.
 ISTP personalities are also extremely loyal to their friends, but they may need a lot of “alone time” to recharge.

 In general, ISTPs tend to be very optimistic, generous and confident in their abilities – as long as they are not pushed into a corner, burdened with rules and guidelines, or asked to commit to something they are not yet ready for.
 Unique and mysterious traits of this personality type may never cease to amaze people close to them, but it is also possible that ISTPs themselves will be surprised by them every once in a while.

-If you would like to learn more about the ISTP personality type and its traits, download the ISTP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
+If you would like to learn more about the ISTP personality type and its traits, download the full ISTP profile – a 60+ page guide covering a number of diverse topics.

 Zachary Taylor, former president of the United States